-The Company recognized stock-based compensation expense of approximately \$4.8 million, \$4.7 million and \$3.5 million for the years ended December 31, 2015, 2014 and 2013, respectively, in selling, general and administrative expenses.
-As of December 31, 2015, there was approximately \$5.7 million of total unrecognized stock-based compensation expense related to awards granted under the LTIP, net of estimated forfeitures.
-This included \$0.1 million of unrecognized compensation cost related to unvested stock options to be recognized over a remaining weighted average vesting period of approximately 0.2 years, \$2.9 million of unrecognized compensation cost related to unvested restricted stock expected to be recognized over a remaining weighted average vesting period of approximately 1.6 years and \$2.7 million of unrecognized compensation cost related to unvested performance awards, expected to be recognized over a remaining weighted average vesting period of approximately 1.5 years.
+The Company recognized stock-based compensation expense of approximately \$4.7 million, \$4.8 million and \$4.7 million for the years ended December 31, 2016, 2015 and 2014, respectively, in selling, general and administrative expenses.
+As of December 31, 2016, there was approximately \$5.2 million of total unrecognized stock-based compensation expense related to awards granted under the LTIP, net of estimated forfeitures.
+This included \$2.9 million of unrecognized compensation cost related to unvested restricted stock expected to be recognized over a remaining weighted average vesting period of approximately 1.5 years and \$2.3 million of unrecognized compensation cost related to unvested performance awards, expected to be recognized over a remaining weighted average vesting period of approximately 1.6 years.
+Compensation cost related to unvested phantom stock has been fully expensed and has a remaining weighted average vesting period of approximately 2.1 years.
 Award agreements for restricted stock and phantom stock granted to non-employee directors after 2013 contained provisions which call for the vesting of all shares awarded upon change in control or resignation from the board for any reason except breach of fiduciary duty.
-As a result of these provisions, the fair value of restricted stock granted to the non-employee directors after 2013 was expensed on the date of the grant.
+As a result of these provisions, the fair value of restricted and phantom stock granted to the non-employee directors after 2013 was expensed on the date of the grant.

-13. Employee Benefit Plans
+14. Employee Benefit Plans

 The Company has a profit sharing and thrift employee benefit plan in effect for all eligible employees.
 Company contributions under this defined contribution plan are based upon a percentage of income with limitations as defined by the plan.
-Contributions for the years ended December 31, 2015, 2014 and 2013 amounted to \$3.4 million, \$6.9 million, and \$4.9 million, respectively.
+Contributions for the years ended December 31, 2016, 2015 and 2014 amounted to \$4.6 million, \$3.4 million, and \$6.9 million, respectively.
 The Company also has an employee benefit plan in effect for certain non-union hourly employees.
 Company contributions under this defined contribution plan are based upon a percentage of income with limitations as defined by the plan.
-Contributions for the years ended December 31, 2015, 2014 and 2013 amounted to \$0.7 million, \$0.6 million and \$0.6 million, respectively.
+Contributions for the years ended December 31, 2016, 2015 and 2014 amounted to \$0.6 million, \$0.7 million and \$0.6 million, respectively.

 The Company contributes to a number of multiemployer defined benefit pension plans under the terms of collective-bargaining agreements that cover its union-represented employees, who are represented by over 100 local unions.
-The related collective-bargaining agreements between those organizations and the Company, which specify the rate at which the Company must contribute to the multi-employer defined pension plan, expire at different times between 2016 and 2018.
+The related collective-bargaining agreements between those organizations and the Company, which specify the rate at which the Company must contribute to the multi-employer defined pension plan, expire at different times between 2017 and 2019.